WoutervdVijver/Immo-Eliza-deployment/README.md

 ## Usage

 Open a webbrowser to [http://localhost:5000](http://localhost:5000).
-The homepage will load.
+The homepage will welcome you and you will find two buttons.
+The first one leads to a form where you can enter the details of a house.
+The site will calculate a prediction for you.

+The second button leads to a page where you can update the dataset or the model.
+The updating of a database is not functional yet and the site won't do anything with the data entered here.
+It does retrain the model but on the same dataset.

 ## Visuals